-The refurbishment of Promenade House is well underway.
-Lead interior designer, Kasia Jemiol, tells us about the unenviable task of designing an office for a building full of architects.
-Architects who are also your colleagues.
+The refurbishment of our head office is almost complete.
+Lead interior designer, Kasia Jemiol, tells us about the unenviable task of designing a workplace for a building full of architects.
+Who are also your colleagues.
 With your chairman as client.

 So Kasia, why the refurb?

 We had outgrown our current space.
 The final two solutions were to leave and find a new home, or refurbish Promenade House and change the way we work.

 Always up for a challenge, we chose the latter.